-- External links (such as those to the author’s blog) are allowed but should be limited to 3-5 links in total.
+- External links (such as those to the author’s blog) are encouraged, but should be limited to 3-5 links in total.

-- Affiliate links are not allowed in guest posts.
+- Affiliate links are not permitted in guest posts.

 - Guest post authors may link to their own content within the post.

 - Please avoid linking with keywords associated with the title or topic of the article.
 Our SEO algorithm does not permit external links with keywords which are closely associated with the title or article.
 For example, an article on screw drivers cannot link externally using the keywords screw driver in the text.